gyselax/gyselalibxx/src/multipatch/interface_derivatives/README.md

 Once the all derivatives computed on for every patch using all the interfaces, all have the data to build local spline representations.
-On conforming global meshes, the local splines are exactly pieces of an equivalent global spline.

 :warning: **Warning:**
 The cross-derivatives are computed from the first derivatives.
 So, the `.solve_deriv()` has to be applied before the `.solve_cross_deriv()`.